 Last week we attended the Ageing Well Project celebration lunch at Central Church in Torquay.

-Positive People has worked in collaboration with local organisation, Ageing Well, to give digital skills training to people over 55.
+Positive People has worked in collaboration with local organisation, Ageing Well, to offer digital skills training to people over 55.

 The course held a series of workshops for participants to gain skills in chosen areas.
 The workshops included digital photography, animation, staying safe on-line, assisted living and the connected home.